astridx/meinblog/content/posts/joomla/20joomla-filtern-sortieren-suchen.en.md

 1. Installiere deine Komponente in Joomla Version 4, um sie zu testen:

 Kopiere die Dateien im `administrator` Ordner in den `administrator` Ordner deiner Joomla 4 Installation.
-Kopiere die Dateien im `components` Ordner in den `components` Ordner deiner Joomla 4 Installation.
-Kopiere die Dateien im `media` Ordner in den `media` Ordner deiner Joomla 4 Installation.

 2. The database has been changed, so it is necessary to update it.
 Open the 'System | Information | Database' area as described in part 16.
 Select your component and click `Update Structure`.